mph-/lcapy/doc/tutorial.rst

    ⎪4⋅ℯ     for t ≥ 0
    ⎩

-Here `N` is network formed by the components in series, and `N.Voc` is the open-circuit voltage across the network.
-Note, this is the same as the s-domain value of the voltage source.  `N.Isc` is the short-circuit s-domain voltage through the network.
+Here `n` is network formed by the components in series, and `n.Voc.s` is the open-circuit s-domain voltage across the network.
+Note, this is the same as the s-domain value of the voltage source.  `n.Isc.s` is the short-circuit s-domain voltage through the network.
 The method `transient_response` converts this to the time-domain.
 Note, since the capacitor has the initial value specified, this network is